Feature Structure Distillation with Centered Kernel Alignment in BERT Transferring

 \section{Experiments}

-We empirically analyze FSD methods applied to BERT for well-known language understanding tasks.
+We empirically analyze FSD method applied to BERT for well-known language understanding tasks.
 Beyond usual performance and computational efficiency evaluation to evaluate practical impact, we focus on understanding of how teacher knowledge is effectively transferred, because its impact to performance is promising as shown in~\cite{xu-etal-2021-beyond} and the final performance is interfered by other effects of distillation as generalization~\cite{Yuan2020RevisitingKD, heeseung}.
-The analysis has four parts for 1) performance, 2) restoration of teacher's prediction, 3) transfer patterns of structures on traditional distance metrics, and 4) task-specific patterns on CKA similarity.
+The analysis has three parts 1) quantitative analysis, 2) qualitative analysis, 3) and additional discussion.
+In the quantitative analysis, we evaluate the practical impact of our method compared with state-of-the-art, the impact of each feature structure level, and the impact of memory stability.
+In the qualitative analysis, we analyze how much student reflects and is close to teacher's structure.
+In the last, we discuss geometry property, and model and time complexity.
 The performance is for evaluating practical impact of our methods in comparison with state-of-the-art.
 The other three parts are to evaluate the effectiveness of transferring teacher knowledge on feature distributions in various perspectives.